celery/celery/docs/tutorials/daemonizing.rst

 * ``CELERYBEAT_OPTS``

-    Additional arguments to celerybeat, see `celerybeat --help` for a list.
+    Additional arguments to :program:`celery beat`, see
+    :command:`celery beat --help` for a list of available options.

 * ``CELERYBEAT_PID_FILE``

     Full path to the PID file.
-Default is /var/run/celeryd.pid.
+Default is :file:`/var/run/celeryd.pid`.

 * ``CELERYBEAT_LOG_FILE``

-    Full path to the celeryd log file.
-Default is /var/log/celeryd.log
+    Full path to the log file.
+Default is :file:`/var/log/celeryd.log`.

 * ``CELERYBEAT_LOG_LEVEL``

-    Log level to use for celeryd.
-Default is INFO.
+    Log level to use.
+Default is ``INFO``.

 * ``CELERYBEAT_USER``

     User to run beat as.
-Default is current user.
+Default is the current user.

 * ``CELERYBEAT_GROUP``

     Group to run beat as.
-Default is current user.
+Default is the current user.

 * ``CELERY_CREATE_DIRS``